scrapy-plugins/scrapy-playwright/README.md

     For non-navigation requests (e.g. images, stylesheets, scripts, etc), only the `User-Agent` header is overriden, for consistency.

-    There is another function available: `scrapy_playwright.headers.use_playwright_headers`,
+    There is another built-in function available: `scrapy_playwright.headers.use_playwright_headers`, which will return the headers from the Playwright request unmodified.
-    which will return the headers from the Playwright request without any changes.
+    When using this alternative, please keep in mind that headers passed via the `Request.headers` attribute or set by Scrapy components are ignored (including cookies set via the `Request.cookies` attribute).

 * `PLAYWRIGHT_MAX_PAGES_PER_CONTEXT` (type `int`, defaults to the value of Scrapy's `CONCURRENT_REQUESTS` setting)